Employers

 Requests to take annual holidays in advance

-Employees can ask to take annual holidays before they are entitled to them (‘in advance’), but you do not have to agree to the request unless there is a relevant clause in their Employment agreements contain the terms and conditions of employment.
-Every employee must have a written employment agreement outlining the terms and conditions of employment.
-‘Employment agreement’ has a broader meaning that includes all other documents and other agreements forming part of the contractual agreement between the employee and employer.
+Employees can ask to take annual holidays before they are entitled to them (‘in advance’), but you do not have to agree to the request unless there is a relevant clause in their A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
+It can include other contractual documents and agreements made by the employer and employee.
+Every employee must have a written employment agreement.

 - have not completed 12 months of continuous service, or